All Ways Maui'd

 an appointment.
 A license may be obtained on any island and may be used state-

 wide.
-The license fee is US$65, payable in cash at the time of your appointment.
+The license fee is US$70, payable in cash at the time of your appointment.

-To obtain the license, you must both be at least 19 years of age, or have written
+To obtain your license, you must both be at least 19 years of age, or have written

 permission from a parent or legal guardian to wed.
 A valid picture ID is required

 for each person.
-You need to know both of your parents' full names and where they
+You'll need to provide your parents' full names, and where they

 were born.
 If you're widowed or divorced, there's no need to bring documentation